 - On Thursdays, Fridays and Saturdays: from 5:15 am to 1.45 am

 - On Sundays: from 7:25 am to 12.45 am

 Rennes has many cycle lanes.
 You can use the vélo STAR bikes at the 81 docking stations across the city.
 Prices can be found on their website.

-In the centre, buses, cyclists and pedestrians have priority and you’ll have to pay to park your car.
-A good idea is to use the car parks outside the centre and take the metro into town.
+In the centre, buses, cyclists and pedestrians have priority and you have to pay to park your car.
+A good idea is to use the car parks outside the centre and to take the metro into town.
 These car parks are free for underground users.
 There are car parks at Kennedy, Villejean in the north and Henri Freville, Triangle and La Poterie in the south.